bstarynk/bismon/README.md

 On Debian/Unstable or recent Ubuntu, `apt-get install build-essential make ninja-build gcc-8 g++-8 gcc-8-plugin-dev libgccjit-8-dev ccache
-gcc-8-mipsel-linux-gnu` for the building infrastructure (the MIPS cross-compiler is needed for the documentation).
+gcc-8-mipsel-linux-gnu inkscape hevea` for the building infrastructure (the MIPS cross-compiler, `inkscape`, `hevea` are needed for the documentation).